 By XII Maratona de Programação IME-USP, 2008 Brazil

 The input is composed of several instances.
-The first line of input contains an integer T indicating the number of instances.
+The first input line contains an integer T indicating the number of instances.

 |Sample Input||Sample Output|